thaifjord_buy1

 Still carrying the heavy burden of her loss Bunta is confronted with a new challenge in her life when she looses three fingers in a work accident.
 Also for Johnny life changes dramatically, having to dress and nurse his helpless wife as well as dealing with domestic duties and work.

-They have been through hard times before, but how much can their relationship endure?
+They have been through hard times before, how much can their relationship endure?

 Director Tale Kristine Skeidsvoll